motiejus/SoundPatty/README.md

 This option is suitable for VoIP.
 You need just to open the Jack port with callee (caller) audio and SoundPatty will recognize and alert for you :-)

+## Percent of Silence in the record ##

+SoundPatty can be used to calculate how much silence relatively to record length was in the record.

+    $ ./soundpatty -a aggregate -c silence.cfg a_file.wav

+Output:

+    0: 295.222, 94.9146%

+1. `0:` means volume treshold.
+Since there is only one treshold in silent.cfg, only one value is seen.
+2. `295.222` is the length of silence in the record.
+3. `94.9146%` is the percentage of silence in the record.
+Note that it can be derived from the 2'nd value and file length, so this value is there for convenience.

 ### Please note  ###
 Create sample files with the same driver you will capture, otherwise capturing might not work.